gkonovalov/free-vpn/README.md

     brew install python
     ```

+   For more information and installation methods on different operating systems, you can refer to the [official Python installation guide](https://www.python.org/downloads/).

 2. **Install Terraform CLI**:

    You can install Terraform using [Homebrew](https://brew.sh/) on macOS.
 Open your terminal and run the following commands: